-Tags are created on the server at provision time, but they can also be updated on servers anytime.
+Tags are created on the server at provision time, but they can also be updated on servers at any time.
 If you edit a parameter on a server in CloudBolt, it will automatically write the new value to the linked tag.

-Likewise, changes to tags in AWS can be detected by CloudBolt.
+Likewise, changes to tags in the Resource Handler can be detected by CloudBolt.
 When you run the Refresh Info server action on a server, CloudBolt will not only update the “Tags” section of the server, but also the “Parameters” section for any parameters that are linked to tags.

-Syncing from AWS tags is only supported for Parameters, not built-in server attributes like owner, environment, or group.
+Syncing from remote tags is only enabled out-of-the-box for Parameters, not built-in server attributes like owner, environment, or group.

 You can enable bidirectional syncing on group and owner tags by choosing ‘Bidirectional’ under the ‘Syncing’ column on the Resource Handler’s ‘Tags’ table.